Hiving a colony so that it does not abscond

 It's not an uncommon problem, Mike.
 My experience exactly parallels yours.
 In short, they do not take kindly to being messed with.

-I have a golden rule; I now immediately, preferably the evening of the day I removed them from their former happy home, unite the bees onto a weak colony.
-Plenty of smoke to get both swarms thoroughly confused and then just place the new brood chamber onto the one you are trying to strengthen.
+I have a golden rule; I now immediately, preferably the evening of the day I removed them from their former happy home, unite the bees onto another weak colony.
+Plenty of smoke to get both swarms thoroughly confused and then just place the new brood chamber on the one you are trying to strengthen.

 Some folk like to put a sheet of newspaper between the two boxes; this is a good idea if there isn't a flow on the go.